 Help maintain posture and generate heat.

-Skeletal Muscles: Voluntary muscles that are linked to bones and are responsible for the locomotion of the body.
+Skeletal muscles are voluntary muscles that are linked to bones and are responsible for the locomotion of the body.

-Cardiac Muscles: These are involuntary muscles found within the heart and are responsible for blood pumping.
+Cardiac muscles are involuntary muscles found within the heart and are responsible for blood pumping.

-Smooth muscles: These are involuntary muscles located in the walls of the internal organs.
+Smooth muscles are involuntary muscles located in the walls of the internal organs.
 They help in the process of digestion, blood flow, and similar other actions.

 It provides the framework of the body, protects organs, and gives support to movement.